Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 \subsection{Properties of the Correlation Peaks}

 To characterize the structure of the correlation functions, we fit the large-$\deta$ azimuthal correlations with two away-side Gaussian peaks symmetric about $\dphi=\pi$ and two ridge Gaussians (at $\dphi=0$ and $\pi$) with identical widths.
-We allow the ridge Gaussian magnitudes to vary independently because physics mechanisms other than the back-to-back ridge can also contribute to the $\pi$-region as discussed earlier.
+We allow the ridge Gaussian magnitudes to vary independently because physics mechanisms other than the back-to-back ridge can also contribute to the $\pi$-region, as discussed earlier.
 The fit results are shown by the curves in Fig.~\ref{fig:fit4Gaus} for $3<\ptt<4$~\gev\ and $1<\pta<2$~\gev\ as an example.
 The away-side to near-side ridge ratio for $3<\ptt<4$~\gev\ is generally larger than unity at low $\pta$ but becomes smaller than unity at large $\pta$.
 For $4<\ptt<6$~\gev\ the fit error is too large to draw a firm conclusion.

 We study the peak positions and the Gaussian widths of the various components in the dihadron correlation obtained from our four-Gaussian fit.
 The Gaussian widths are shown in Fig.~\ref{fig:sigma_4gaus}(a) as a function of $\phis$ for the associated particle $\pta$ range of $1<\pta<2$~\gev.
 Also shown are the jet-like peak widths in $\deta$ fit to the near-side $\deta$ correlation functions ($|\dphi|<1$), as in Fig.~\ref{fig:deta}.
 The jet-like peak widths as a function of $\phis$ are flat and are consistent between $\dphi$ and $\deta$ for this associated $1<\pta<2$~\gev\ bin.
 This again indicates that the jet-like correlation component is independent of the orientation of the trigger particle.
-The width for the conical emission peaks increases somewhat with increasing $\phis$.
-This may be due to a more significant influence of medium flow on the conical emission angle out-of-plane than in-plane as discussed below.
-The ridge width decreases somewhat with increasing $\phis$, while the magnitude of the ridge decreases significantly with $\phis$, as shown earlier.
+The widths for the double peaks and the ridge seem to have some dependence on $\phis$, being most different in the $\phis\sim\pi/3$ region.